MDunlopGray/Git_class_notes/README.md

 ```

 # **Lab 2 - Using the *helloworld* GitHub Repository**
+1. Clone your *helloworld* repo to your local machine
 1. Go into the *helloworld* directory
 1. Create three files called: *fruit.txt*, *colors.txt*, and *universities.txt*
 1. Add three entries to each of the files